What Really Came Of WaiveCar From Shark Tank?

 The focus of WaiveCar was on the great value that it offered to its customers.
 Longer-term rentals were available for $22 per day, and another benefit was avoiding high gas prices.

 The founders of WaiveCar both moved on to work at REEFDrive.
 According to LinkedIn, Zoli Honig joined the company in March 2020, with Isaac Deutsch following in December 2020.
 Honig was VP of special projects for three years and left the company in March 2023.
-Deutsch was Head of Real Estate for a time, leaving REEF in August 2022.
+Deutsch was Head of real estate for a time, but left REEFDrive in August 2022.
+The company is no longer operating.

-In March 2023, Honig founded Short Form Media and is currently the CEO.
-In a video posted on the company's Instagram, Honig explains that Short Form Media is a full-service social media agency specializing in creating short-form content and helping companies go viral.
-The company is based in Miami.
+In March 2023, Honig founded Short Form Media, based in Miami, and is currently the CEO.
+In a video posted on the company's Instagram, Honig explains that Short Form Media is a full-service social media agency that specializes in creating viral content.
 Deutsch's whereabouts are less clear — and deliberately so, it seems.
-On his LinkedIn, he has Stealth Startup listed as his place of work.
+On his LinkedIn, he has had Stealth Startup listed as his place of work since leaving REEFDrive.
 A stealth startup flies under the radar, avoiding public attention for the first few years.
 Deutsch may well pop back up soon enough.